SalvaUrrea2/GLoBES-EFT/README.md

 SMEFT operator parameter names available in GLoBES-EFT.
 Lepton indices $p,r,s,t$ correspond to `E, MU, TAU`.
 Up-type quark indices $j_u, k_u$ correspond to `u, c, t`; down-type $j_d, k_d$ to `d, s, b`; and quark doublet families $j_q, k_q$ to `Q1, Q2, Q3`.

 The user might also want to have access to the oscillation probabilities used.
-In GLoBES-EFT, these are in fact the pseudo-probability $\tilde{P}_{\alpha \beta}^S\left(E_\nu, L\right)$ defined in \cref{eq:tildeP}.
+In GLoBES-EFT, these are in fact the pseudo-probability $\tilde{P}_{\alpha \beta}^S\left(E_\nu, L\right)$ defined in the accompanying paper.
 The main difference is that this pseudo-probability depends on both the parent meson and the type of cross section.
 Instead of using the native GLoBES functions to extract probabilities, one should use the following modified ones:

 ```
 double smeft_glbVacuumProbability(int initial_flavour, int final_flavour,